 In 2017, there are expected major changes in tax policies and procedures in India.
 The Government of India has implemented GST in 2017.
-A GST council comprising of state and central government ministers is overseeing it execution.
+A GST council comprising of state and central government ministers is overseeing its execution.
 GST implementation is expected to present numerous benefits including opening interstate markets, boosting investment and well as reducing the price of commodities.

 The GST bill once fully integrated is expected to eliminate most of the indirect taxes.
 Some of the taxes that will be eliminated include:

 Once fully implemented, GST will significantly lower the total tax levied on businesses and manufacturers hence increasing their profit margin.
-The reduction of indirect taxes will also enable for a more transparent and efficient economy.
+The reduction of indirect taxes will also enable a more transparent and efficient economy.
 It has removed tax barriers among different states and facilitates the creation of one market.
 A reduction in tax costs will consequently lower the final price of products to customers making commodities affordable.
 GST is expected to drop the cost of capital goods promoting investment.

 The following are the characteristics of GST: